SBA Loan Life Insurance Requirements

 The Justification: Why Term Life Insurance Matters in Lending

 The loans made by the Small Business Administration are generally not small, with amounts that typically start in the tens of thousands of dollars.
 That exposes financial institutions, as well as the federal government, to a significant amount of financial risk.
 This risk includes not only that the borrower may default on their own, but also that they may simply die before the balance is repaid.
 Because many estates are structured to preclude a settlement of loan balances with banks upon the borrower’s deaths, lenders stand to lose thousands of dollars if this happens.
+Generally, this is a larger risk the smaller the business is, as smaller businesses tend to rely heavily on a single owner/manager and can fall apart if that single person suffers an accident and is unable to continue operating the business.

 The solution is to pair a new or existing term life insurance policy with the loan.
 This will allow the full balance of the loan to be repaid by listing the lending institution as a beneficiary on the insurance policy.
 If consumers have an existing life insurance product already in place to cover their loved ones and other expenses, banks can actually attach the loan to that policy through a process known as collateral assignment.